 If you have an Editor role for a collection, you can hide specific actions in its changelog.
 When you hide a changelog entry's diff, users who don't have Editor permissions on the collection can't view that diff in the changelog.
 This enables you to protect sensitive data in a public collection.

-You can recover and permanently delete collections that you and other team members deleted.
+You can recover and permanently delete HTTP collections you and other team members deleted where you had Admin or Editor permissions.
+The actions you can take on the deleted collection depend on the roles you were assigned when the collection was deleted.
 Deleted collections are retained for a limited period of time depending on your Postman plan.

 You can't recover deleted collections that are larger than 30 MB.